sundarep-ai/GraphRAG/README.md

-# GraphRAG - Credit Card Benefits Analysis System
+# GraphRAG - Generic Graph-Based Retrieval-Augmented Generation System

-A comprehensive object-oriented Python system for processing credit card documents, extracting entities and relationships, and performing similarity analysis using Azure OpenAI services.
+A comprehensive object-oriented Python system for processing documents, extracting entities and relationships, and performing similarity analysis using Azure OpenAI services.
+This system is designed to be versatile and can be applied to any domain or use case.

 ## Overview

-GraphRAG is designed to analyze credit card benefit documents by:
+GraphRAG is a generic system that can analyze any type of documents by:
 1. **Document Processing**: Converting PDF documents to text chunks
-2. **Entity Extraction**: Identifying credit card entities (rewards, fees, insurance, etc.)
+2. **Entity Extraction**: Identifying domain-specific entities and concepts
 3. **Relationship Analysis**: Discovering relationships between entities
-4. **Similarity Analysis**: Finding similar relationships across different cards
+4. **Similarity Analysis**: Finding similar relationships across different documents
 5. **Embedding Generation**: Creating vector representations for semantic search

+### Example Use Case: Credit Card Benefits Analysis

+The system includes a complete example implementation for analyzing credit card benefit documents, demonstrating how to:
+- Extract credit card entities (rewards, fees, insurance, etc.)
+- Identify relationships between benefits and card features
+- Compare similar benefits across different cards
+- Generate insights for card comparison and selection

 ## Architecture